The United Presbyterian Church, on

 located at the intersection of Brookline Boulevard, Queensboro and Chelton

 celebrates it's 100th anniversary on Brookline in 2013.
-The magnificent
+Although the

 The Brookline Presbyterian Mission

-West Liberty, suggested to his pastor, Robert H. Hood, that a Mission
+the Bell House on Warrington Avenue, West Liberty, suggested to his pastor,

-Sabbath House be organized to provide Christian instruction for the neighborhood
+House be organized to provide Christian instruction for the neighborhood

 children.
-Thirty-five young persons responded and a Sabbath
+Thirty-five young persons responded and a Sabbath School was

 The first building used by the